Easy Camping Menu for Your Weekend Getaway

 While there are plenty of guides and handbooks focusing on what to pack for a camping trip, there are just a few essential pieces of cooking equipment that will make your life a whole lot easier while preparing meals on a picnic table.

-- Canvas bag: Great for packing all of your dry goods and snacks that don't need to be kept cold.
+- A canvas bag.
+Great for packing all of your dry goods and snacks that don't need to be kept cold.
+Any old canvas bag will do, but something structured with compartments will help you stay organized.

-- Fire-started kit or small portable grill: Research your campsite to see what is available to you during your stay.
+- Fire-started kit or small portable grill (like this $25 model).
+Research your campsite to see what is available to you during your stay.

-- Camp soap & sponge: You'll want to be able to clean off your cookware and utensils between messier meals.
+- Camp soap and sponge.
+You'll want to be able to clean off your cookware and utensils between messier meals, so pack an eco-friendly soap.
 A small plastic tub with removable lid can double as a washing-up tub and a bin for storing camping tools.

 If you are doing a lot of the prep work at home (recommended!), consider also placing items that could get soggy or damaged in plastic bags to avoid any leaks from water that may accumulate in your cooler.